The Scrum Guide™

 Significant aspects of the process must be visible to those responsible for the outcome.
 Transparency requires those aspects be defined by a common standard so observers share a common understanding of what is being seen.

 - A common language referring to the process must be shared by all participants; and,

-- Those performing the work and those accepting the work product must share a common definition of “Done”
+- Those performing the work and those inspecting the resulting increment must share a common definition of "Done".